ankvis/Analysis-AI/README.md

 ## Overview

-This Streamlit web application is an experimental project that enables users to perform data analysis on CSV files and databases.
-It allows users to query the data using natural language in English and provides interactive visualizations to aid in data understanding.
+This Streamlit web application is an experimental project that enables users to perform data analysis on CSV files.
+It allows users to query the data using natural language in English with excel sheets and databases.

 **Note: This app is experimental and is subject to change.**